 Sonoma Clean Power is the public electricity provider for Sonoma and Mendocino counties.
-We provide our customers with cleaner electricity at competitive rates from sources like solar, wind, geothermal and hydropower, and promote local solutions to climate change.
+We provide our customers with cleaner electricity at competitive rates from sources like solar, wind, geothermal, and hydropower, and promote local solutions to climate change.
 SCP is a not-for-profit public agency, independently run by the participating Cities of Cloverdale, Cotati, Fort Bragg, Petaluma, Point Arena, Rohnert Park, Santa Rosa, Sebastopol, Sonoma, Willits, Windsor, and the Counties of Sonoma and Mendocino.

-Again, SCP is pleased to support SB 1014 and appreciates your commitment to tackling our ongoing wildfire risk crisis.
-Should you or your staff have any questions or wish to discuss further, please do not hesitate to contact me directly or reach out to our lobbyist Kate Brandenburg at kate@brandenburglobby.com.
+Sonoma Clean Power is pleased to support SB 1003 and appreciates your commitment to keeping California's energy infrastructure safe and reliable.
+Should you or your staff have any questions or wish to discuss further, please do not hesitate to contact me directly or reach out to our lobbyist, Kate Brandenburg, at kate@brandenburglobby.com.